 Shop around with different lenders to compare terms.
 Specifically, zero in on:

 It can be difficult to make an apples-to-apples comparison when you’re considering different loan products (such as a term loan and merchant cash advance), which is why the annual percentage rate (APR) is the most effective way to evaluate your restaurant financing options.
 The APR tells you the true cost of borrowing money per year (including all fees and service charges), and is key to selecting the best loan offer.

 Finally, you’ll want to consider how quickly a restaurant loan can be funded.
 If your restaurant needs capital ASAP, you may not have time to wait two to three weeks for your loan application to be reviewed and processed.

 Funding Circle offers term loan funding to restaurant owners that have at least two years in business.
-Borrow anywhere from $25,000 to $500,000, with repayment terms ranging from six months to five years.
+Borrow with flexible terms and repayment terms ranging from six months to five years.

 Loan decisions can be made in as little as 24 hours after you submit your documents, and funds could be in your account in as few as 10 days.
 Restaurant term loans from Funding Circle feature fixed monthly payments and transparent fees and rates.